redpesk-common/platform-info-binding/docs/3-usages.md

 #### get

 This API has a verb called *'get'*.
-At this verbs you will want to add your specific information requests.
+At this verb you will want to add your specific information requests.
 For example if you need to know the os version:

 ```bash
 afb-client ws://localhost:8001/api